Meadowsys/wachmann/README.md

 ## building for development

-- start arangodb (if you don't know how, it should be running as a system service so nothing needs to be done. if you did something else you would probably know what you need to do)
+- start arangodb (if you didn't touch anything on install, it should be running as a system service so nothing needs to be done. if you did something else you would probably know what you need to do)
-- `pnpm run dev` starts a watcher to compile the typescript code
+- `pnpm run dev` starts a file watcher to compile the typescript code on change
 - `node target/debug/db-server.mjs` to start the database server connector thing
 - `cargo r` builds and runs the rust code, which connects to the typescript code (start that one first)